Data Chat: Kevin Murphy

 Also, the algorithms and the software that go into creating [different data products] also have to be free and open or else you don’t know how you got from one [data product] to the next.
 The calibration information has to be free and open.
 This becomes very difficult when you’re working across international communities that have different legal frameworks or when you’re working with commercial companies that want to protect their investments.

-These data are produced, archived, and distributed by 12 discipline-specific Distributed Active Archive Centers (DAACs).
+These data are produced, archived, and distributed by NASA's Distributed Active Archive Centers (DAACs).
 Does this create any additional challenges?

 The good news is that we have a great set of people doing this work [at the DAACs].
 This makes it possible for us to support an undertaking of this size.